 What’s the Big Idea?

-The Center for Business & Economics Big Idea Competition is a funding request presentation contest open to all Allegheny students.
-Student teams present concepts in one of four areas: For-profit Business, Not-for-profit Social Venture, Research Project, or Community Engagement Initiative.
-The 10th Annual CBE Big Idea Competition was held on April 28-29, 2017, awarding a whopping total of $10,000 in prizes and trophies.
+The Zingale Big Idea Competition is a funding request presentation contest open to all Allegheny students.
+Student teams present concepts in any one of four areas:

-The 2017 competition featured 27 teams from Allegheny College and Grove City College.
+The 12th Annual Competition will award students with a whopping total of $10,000 in prizes and trophies.
 The contest emulates the experiences seen on the popular CNBC broadcast, “Shark Tank.”

 Working with your team, you’ll develop a presentation using the 10-20-30 Rule; that is, you’ll prepare 10 PowerPoint slides for a pitch that is 20 minutes long, using text no smaller than 30-point type on each slide.

 Participation in the competition will look great on your resume.
 And there’s the matter of money.
 The First Prize Team receives $5,000, Second Prize is $2,500 and the Third Prize is $1,500.
 All who place will also get a trophy.

 Email Sarah Holt at email@example.com, Quigley Hall Coordinator or Prof. Chris Allison at firstname.lastname@example.org, Economics Department Entrepreneur in Residence.
 They’ll provide additional information.